csci-1301/csci-1301.github.io/docs/about.md

 ## Services

-- The source code and the website are graciously hosted by [github](https://github.com/).
+- The source code and the website are graciously hosted and built by [github](https://github.com/).
-- [Travis](https://travis-ci.org/) compile and deploys our website.

 # Licence